 By Jeremy Covone

 As I walked through the memorial I noticed the graffiti on the wall.
-I was intrigued to find out that this graffiti was actually authentic.
-The next thing I seemed to notice was that the lamp posts were originals.
-Just looking at what was remaining such as a few parts of the wall and the lamp posts really gave me the chills.
+I was intrigued to find out that this graffiti was actually not authentic.
+The next thing Adam pointed out was that the lamp posts were originals used by the guards on watch to prevent escapes.
 We preceded to walk towards a remodeled watch tower and the side of the wall that had absolutely no graffiti.

-As Adam finished giving us more information on the wall and tower we were able to look at the part of the wall through a crack that had no graffiti on it.
+At the end of the tour, we were able to examine a preserved fragment of the wall and the death strip through a crack in a fence.
+In its original state, no graffiti in the space that had served as the death zone was visible.
 It was an amazing experience to be able to look through the crack and stumble upon history right in front of your eyes.
 I was shocked to notice that the wall wasn’t very high and that with the help of three people someone could manage to get over it.
-However, the fear is what kept people away.

-After visiting the memorial, I kept wondering that when the wall was taken down were people still afraid of crossing it?
-It had been a mindset for so many years to stay on your side.
-It was also shocking to see how much was left of the wall.
-Most of it was destroyed from citizens and we have very few pieces remaining.
-Overall my experiences of the Berlin wall was something that I will remember for the rest of my life.
-Not only being able to witness it in person but also to be able to learn so much about it that I had never even knew existed.
-This experience has inspired me to want to research more about the history and about the victims involved.
-It has opened up a whole new desire for me.
+After visiting the memorial, I kept wondering whether people had still been afraid of crossing it after it had been torn down?
+What were the long-term effects of the wall on society?
+Most of it was destroyed by citizens and today very few sections remain.
+Overall my experience at the Berlin Wall Memorial is something that I will remember for the rest of my life.
+Not only being able to witness the site in person, but also being able to learn so much about a piece of history that I had never even knew existed.
+This experience has inspired me to want to research more about the history and about the victims’ lives.
+It has opened up a whole new area of interest for me.